vladikcomper/md-modules/modules/errorhandler/docs/installation/Sonic_1_Github_AS_old_2022.md

-# Installing MD Debugger in Sonic 1 GitHub Disassembly
+# Installing MD Debugger in Sonic 1 GitHub Disassembly (AS, Mid-2022)

 > **Warning**
 >